Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 ## Objective

-The objective of this project is to perform automation testing on a digital instrument cluster of a car.
+The objective of this project is to perform automation testing on a custom developed digital instrument cluster of a car.

-## Tools Used
+## Tools and Repos Used

 - Python
 - HTML